(Last updated in 2018)

 - Rapid provisioning and resumption of the virtual machine – which allows me to eke out useful contributions in spare moments of 20-30 minutes at a time

-For my cloud-based custom software development platform I chose the CloudShare SharePoint development environment because it offers the best fit for me as an independent software developer.
+For my custom software cloud development environment, I chose the CloudShare SharePoint development environment because it offers the best fit for me as an independent software developer.

 A CloudShare environment comes with these essential features which satisfy my need for pre-configured virtual machines: